Full Fill Cavity Insulation Advantages & Disadvantages

 - Mineral Fibre - this is basically the same insulation as is installed in lofts around the country.
 However when used in cavities it’s torn up into tiny pieces and blown into the cavity.

-- Expanding Foam - This is very common in the States and becoming more common here.
+- Expanding Foam - This is very common in the States and becoming a bit more common here, but thankfully not quickly.
 Installers mix two chemicals together (on site) as it's pumped into the wall cavity.
 The chemical reaction forms a foam insulation which fills the cavity as it expands.

 There are other types of insulation used but these are currently the most popular methods with mineral fibre being probably the most common as it is the cheapest.